Which countries can I visit with Schengen travel insurance?

 Are any other countries set to join the Schengen Area?

-Romania Croatia and Bulgaria are members of the EU which are committed to working towards joining the Schengen Area at a later date.
+Romania and Bulgaria are members of the EU which are committed to working towards joining the Schengen Area at a later date.